 Every step along the way felt like an improvement on what had come before, and I willingly embraced it.
 Music became more portable, the music-playing devices became less fragile, and the amount you had access to on any device increased dramatically in the early 2000s.
 This was progress and I was just fine with it.
 More music was better, more choice was better, and the music industry helped this transition by honorable and dubious means.

 For example, I remember being one of the suckers who signed up for Columbia House's twelve cassettes for a penny scam back in the early 80s.
-Like everyone else at this time, I had a brand new Walkman and needed to start a music library to use it.
+Like everyone else, I had a brand new Walkman and needed to start a music library to use it.
 Columbia House understood this, and they understood human psychology too.
-In fact, its entire business model was based on it.
+Its entire business model was based on it.

 But sketchy mail-order business models aside, audio cassettes revolutionized how we listened to music.
 Big, clunky, turntable-dependent records couldn't compete with the Walkman.
 This trend continued in the 90s as CDs replaced cassettes as the dominant way to enjoy music.
 They were more durable than their predecessors and held more music.
 Unfortunately, they were also easy to copy and upload onto computers.
 This helped create the pirated music crisis of the early 2000s when companies like Napster allowed users to download songs for free.